emmaking-smith/Modular_Latent_Space/README.md

 Predictions will be saved out as a pickle file as `preds.pickle` in your `{PATH TO SAVE DIRECTORY}`.
 The trained model dict will be saved out as `model` in your `{PATH TO SAVE DIRECTORY}`.

 ## Suzuki
-Modules and code associated with LD50 predictions of small molecule compounds.
+Modules and code associated with Suzuki coupling yield predictions.

 > [!Note]
 > For [Yield-BERT](https://rxn4chemistry.github.io/rxn_yields/) and [GraphRXN](https://github.com/jidushanbojue/GraphRXN/tree/master) comparisons, please create separate conda environments as directed by the associated documentation!